jcolag/silver-bat-01-seeking-refuge/text/05-threshold.md

 "...would not be comfortable, given the reliance our users have on these services, without a guaranteed median response time."

-"If users are as reliant on the services as you say, would they not be willing to wait a little bit longer?"
+"If users are as reliant on the services as you say, would they not be willing to wait a bit longer?"

 "We do track usage during congested periods and can easily see that there is a precipitous drop, some users never returning."